jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 Subsequently, two validation checks are performed.
 The first verifies that the SOTP decoding completed without error.
 The second verifies that the recovered polynomial r matches the regenerated polynomial r'.
 Only if both checks succeed is the shared secret K accepted; otherwise, the decapsulation algorithm returns a decapsulation error.

 To avoid creating an error oracle, implementations SHOULD perform both validation checks unconditionally and combine their results before making a single acceptance or rejection decision.
 Implementations SHOULD NOT reveal which validation check failed.
+Upon completion of decapsulation, all intermediate values, including recovered polynomials, messages, randomness values, and candiate shared secrets, SHOULD be securely erased.

 ## Parameter Sets

 # Security Considerations